DylanMBrown/OpenManus/README.md

-# OpenManus Frontend
+# OpenManus Frontend - Integrated with Backend

-A modern, responsive frontend interface for OpenManus that replicates the Bolt.new UI/UX experience.
+A modern, responsive frontend interface for OpenManus that replicates the Bolt.new UI/UX experience and integrates seamlessly with the OpenManus backend.

 ## Features